vl-pixel00/ACLED_Extraction_NLP/README.md

 ## Acknowledgements and Credits

-We extend our gratitude to the organisations and projects whose contributions made this research possible:
+I extend my gratitude to the organisations and research projects whose contributions made this research possible:

 ### ACLED (Armed Conflict Location & Event Data Project)
 - **Contribution**: Providing a real-time conflict database with a rigorous data collection methodology